Matthew0x/Matthew0x/README.md

 # Hello, my name is Matthew.
 ### Find me interesting?
 I built a few websites.
-This is my main portal: [click here](https://amatthew.xyz) (yeah, it's not posted yet.
-The domain and code is going to appear in the nearest days)
+This is my main portal: [click here](https://amatthew.xyz)

-You can find my resume website there (not updated yet).
+You can find my resume website there.
 I plan on publishing free books in LaTeX, so GitHub/GitLab Pages is gonna roll too.

 ## In my free time I:
    - try finding new cool projects to work with